-In 2014, we facilitated a free music workshop at Cass Technical High School hosted by the world renown Preservation Hall Jazz Band and Marcus Belgrave.
+In 2014, the Gabriel Music Society facilitated a free music workshop at Cass Technical High School hosted by the world renowned Preservation Hall Jazz Band and Marcus Belgrave.
 Other schools that were present were Davis Aerospace and Denby High School.
-(Note* At the time of workshop the programs was under the name Gabriel Hall due to our non-profit status being processed)
+(Note* At the time of workshop the programs was under the name Gabriel Hall due to our nonprofit status being processed)

 Read the Metro Times article below about the workshop.